Skip to content

 #What Are the Best Builds for Hanabi?

 Hanabi’s build follows the standard marksman lifesteal-then-attack-speed pattern, but the order matters because of her skill scaling.
-We found that attack speed and lifesteal items consistently outperformed pure critical chance in our test games, since Skill 1’s bounces benefit more from stacking attacks than from individual crit damage.
+Attack speed and lifesteal items outperform pure critical chance on her, since Skill 1’s bounces benefit more from stacking attacks than from individual crit damage.

-We tested two full builds across our 22-match sample.
-The first was the lifesteal-heavy build (Demon Hunter Sword, Windtalker, Haas’s Claws, Berserker’s Fury, Blade of Despair, Immortality), and the second was a critical-focus variant (Berserker’s Fury early, Scarlet Phantom, Wind of Nature, Demon Hunter Sword, Haas’s Claws, Blade of Despair).
-The lifesteal-heavy path won 14 of 22 games versus 9 of 22 for the crit variant.
+There are two viable full builds.
+The first is the lifesteal-heavy build (Demon Hunter Sword, Windtalker, Haas’s Claws, Berserker’s Fury, Blade of Despair, Immortality), and the second is a critical-focus variant (Berserker’s Fury early, Scarlet Phantom, Wind of Nature, Demon Hunter Sword, Haas’s Claws, Blade of Despair).
+The lifesteal-heavy path is the more consistent of the two.

 #Core six items (lifesteal build)